 McKinsey’s scenario foresees a four to five percent decline in the share of cash transactions globally annually.

-While in one part of the planet the pandemic has sped up the introduction of contactless technologies, in another, it has led to an increase in the level of cash circulation.
+While in one part of the planet, the pandemic has sped up the introduction of contactless technologies, in another, it has led to an increase in the level of cash circulation.

 “Nobody argues about the convenience and transparency of non-cash payments, but electronic payments are not able to completely displace cash from circulation,” says Anton Valinčius, Regional Head of Penkių kontinentų bankinės technologijos (BS/2) in Kazakhstan and Kyrgyzstan, Director of BS/2 Uzbekistan (BS/2 TASHKENT).

-The share of cash withdrawals from ATMs increased due to the payment of wages and social benefits on cards.
+The share of cash withdrawals from ATMs increased due to wages and social benefits on cards.
 The restrictive pandemic measures also had an impact.
 The increased demand for cash arose in the conditions of self-isolation.
 People tried to stock up on money to avoid visiting bank branches and ATMs.